SamanGharatchorlou/Tower-Defence/README.md

 # Tower Defence
 Simple Tower Defence Game

-This contains all the scripts I wrote to build my tower defence game.
+This contains all the scripts required to build the tower defence game from https://samangharatchorlou.github.io/